amy-panda/LLM_Web_App/README.md

 ![Sentence](https://github.com/amy-panda/LLM_Web_App/blob/main/Images/correct%20sentence.png)

 ## ℹ️ Data Source
 The dataset used in this project is from [NAIST Lang-8 Learner Corpora](https://sites.google.com/site/naistlang8corpora/home?authuser=0).
 The python file `extract_err-cor-pair_new.py` in the repository is used for data extraction into csv files.
-It is a modified version based on [this](https://github.com/tomo-wb/Lang8-NAIST-extractor/blob/master/scripts/extract_err-cor-pair.py) original file.
+It is a modified version based of [this](https://github.com/tomo-wb/Lang8-NAIST-extractor/blob/master/scripts/extract_err-cor-pair.py) original file.

 ## 📚 References